AbelMSG89/json-synchronized/docs/environment-configuration.md

 ## Overview

-JSON Synchronizer supports flexible environment configuration for managing translation service credentials securely.
+JSON Synchronized supports flexible environment configuration for managing translation service credentials securely.
 You can use system environment variables, custom .env files, or a combination of both.